Optical lattice: Control of potential depth

 The potential experienced by the atoms is related to the intensity of the laser used to generate the optical lattice.
-The potential depth of the optical lattice can be tuned in real time by changing the power of the laser, which is normally controlled by an acousto-optic modulator (AOM).
+The potential depth of the optical lattice can be tuned in real time by changing the power of the laser, which is often controlled by an acousto-optic modulator (AOM).
 The AOM is tuned to deflect a variable amount of the laser power into the optical lattice.
 Active power stabilization of the lattice laser can be accomplished by feedback of a photodiode signal to the AOM.

 Control of periodicity

 The periodicity of the optical lattice can be tuned by changing the wavelength of the laser or by changing the relative angle between the two laser beams.
 The real-time control of the periodicity of the lattice is still a challenging task.
 The wavelength of the laser cannot easily be varied over a large range in real time, and so the periodicity of the lattice is normally controlled by the relative angle between the laser beams.
-However, it is difficult to keep the lattice stable while changing the relative angles, since the interference is sensitive to the relative phase between the laser beams.
+However, it is difficult to keep the lattice stable while changing the relative angles as the interference is sensitive to the relative phase between the laser beams.
 Titanium-sapphire lasers, with their large tunable range, provide a possible platform for direct tuning of wavelength in optical lattice systems.

-Continuous control of the periodicity of a one-dimensional optical lattice while maintaining trapped atoms in-situ was first demonstrated in 2005 using a single-axis servo-controlled galvanometer.
+Continuous control of the periodicity of a one-dimensional optical lattice while maintaining trapped atoms was first demonstrated in 2005 using a single-axis servo-controlled galvanometer.
 This "accordion lattice" was able to vary the lattice periodicity from 1.30 to 9.3 μm.
-More recently, a different method of real-time control of the lattice periodicity was demonstrated, in which the center fringe moved less than 2.7 μm while the lattice periodicity was changed from 0.96 to 11.2 μm.
-Keeping atoms (or other particles) trapped while changing the lattice periodicity remains to be tested more thoroughly experimentally.
 Such accordion lattices are useful for controlling ultracold atoms in optical lattices, where small spacing is essential for quantum tunneling, and large spacing enables single-site manipulation and spatially resolved detection.
 Site-resolved detection of the occupancy of lattice sites of both bosons and fermions within a high tunneling regime is regularly performed in quantum gas microscopes.
+More recently, a different method of real-time control of the lattice periodicity was demonstrated, in which the center fringe moved less than 2.7 μm while the lattice periodicity was changed from 0.96 to 11.2 μm.